-The large ensemble program at the Peabody Conservatory of Music is designed to acquaint the entire student body, as well as the participating student, with the rich and varied literature of many musical genres, and to provide participants with the means, through rigorous rehearsals and frequent public performances, of developing their musical skills to a high level of artistic competence.
-These student performances also represent a considerable and significant portion of Peabody's contribution to the cultural life of the surrounding community.
+The program is designed to acquaint the entire student body, as well as each participating student, with the rich and varied literature of many musical genres, and to provide students with the means, through rigorous rehearsals and frequent public performances in a variety of ensemble settings, of developing their musical skills and flexibility to a high level of artistic competence.

-The Peabody-Hopkins Chorus is a large choral ensemble consisting primarily of Peabody Institute non-orchestral majors, advancing voice majors, and students from the Homewood Campus of the Johns Hopkins University.
-The ensemble performs large-scale works from the standard choral-orchestral literature, usually in collaboration with the Peabody Singers and the Peabody Concert Orchestra, as well as occasional a cappella works.
-More
+The Peabody-Hopkins Chorus is a large choral ensemble of Peabody students and students from Johns Hopkins’ Homewood campus.
+The ensemble performs large-scale works from the standard choral-orchestral literature, typically in collaboration with the Peabody Singers and one of the Peabody orchestras.

 The following ensembles offer additional performance opportunities in a range of musical styles and genres.

 Celebrating its 30th anniversary season in 2017-18, the Peabody Renaissance Ensemble consists of a vocal ensemble and instrumental consorts of violas da gamba, recorders, lutes and guitars, and percussion.
 Students and staff of Peabody and Johns Hopkins are joined by guests from the Baltimore-Washington early music community.

 Baltimore Baroque Band is the baroque orchestra of the Peabody Conservatory.
 Students and faculty members play together in a conductorless large ensemble which combines the commitment and attentiveness of chamber music with the discipline of orchestral playing.